 2. Chill your food before freezing it.

 Putting hot food directly in the freezer brings the temperature of the freezer up almost as fast as it brings the temperature of the food down.
 Not only that, it will affect any food close to the hot food, making a warm place on the surface for freezer burn to strike.
-Put your food in the fridge for 1-2 hours before putting it in the freezer for long-term storage.
+Put your food in the fridge for 1 to 2 hours before putting it in the freezer for long-term storage.

 3. Freeze your food in small batches.